georgeerol/DeepLearningDroneSimulator/README.md

 ```

 **Note:** If you'd like to see an overlay of the detected region on each camera frame from the drone, simply pass the `--pred_viz` parameter to `follower.py`

+## Limitations
+In this project, the hero is very different from her surrounding which makes the training of the Fully Convolution Network very easy.
+She has red haird and a red shirt and the surrounding doesn't have any red.The training model may  not be as good if the object is a dog, car,etc because these object are not distuncly different from the surroundings.
+More training data and a more complex Fully Convolution Network will be needed for real life scenarios.

 ## Enhancements
 * More data images can be added to the training to improve the learning and descrease over fitting